Sara Roosevelt: Death

-Sara Delano Roosevelt died on September 7, 1941, with the President at her side, two weeks before her 87th birthday.
+Sara Delano Roosevelt died on September 7, 1941, with the President at her side, at age 86.

 "Minutes after her death, the largest oak tree at Hyde Park toppled to the ground.
 It was a clear windless day."

 The funeral was held at Springwood.
 The President can be seen wearing a black mourning band on his arm in photographs of him later signing the declaration of war against Japan.
 His mother's memory is commemorated with the Sara Delano Roosevelt Park in New York City's Lower East Side, which was dedicated during her lifetime, in 1934.
-She was buried next to her husband at the churchyard at St. James Episcopal Church in Hyde Park.
+She was buried next to her husband in the churchyard at St. James Episcopal Church in Hyde Park.

 In 2003, the City University of New York announced they would restore Roosevelt's former home, now known as the Sara Delano Roosevelt Memorial House, on 47 East 65th Street, where she lived from 1908 until her death.

+Cultural depictions

+Roosevelt has been portrayed on television, on screen, in Broadway players by numerous actresses.
+Notable portrayals include: